Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

 6. Find this line in the vba code: txtfile = "d:\mdbs\Names.txt" and make the change in the correct location of your text file.
-Click somewhere in the middle of the Code and press the F5 Key to Run the Code.
+Click somewhere in the middle of the Code and press the F5 Key to run the Code.

-Note: If everything went on well, then you will find the Table NamesList in the Navigation Pane.
+Note: If everything went well, then you will find the Table Names list in the Navigation Pane.
 If you could not find it, then right-click on the top bar of the Navigation Pane and select Search Bar.
 Type NamesList in the Search Bar to bring up the table in view.
 Click on it to open and view the data.

 How This Works.

 • When the program runs for the first time, it creates the NamesList Table, with a single field: Names.
-Subsequent runs of the program ignore the table creation action and simply Appends the data to the existing table from the text file.
+Subsequent runs of the program ignore the table creation action and simply append the data to the existing table from the text file.

 • The Split() Function will break up the names separately and load them into the Variant Array Variable: x_Names.

-• The Array variable x_Names will be automatically dimensioned/re-dimensioned, by the Split() Function, for the number of items on the input line, and each item is loaded into the elements of the array.
+• The Array variable x_Names will be automatically dimensioned/re-dimensioned by the Split() Function, for the number of items on the input line, and each item is loaded into the elements of the array.

 Share: